What are the most common causes of hair loss?

-As you’re waiting for your hair to regrow, you need to treat it as kindly as possible and focus on scalp care.
-This means avoiding doing anything that can weaken your hair and promote further hair fall.
-Try to limit your use of hot styling tools, such as curling irons, flat irons, and blow dryers.
+While waiting for your hair to regrow, you need to treat it as kindly as possible and focus on scalp care.
+This means avoiding anything weakening your hair and promoting further hair fall.
+Avoid using hot styling tools, such as curling irons, flat irons, and blow dryers.
 If you must use them, there are a few things you can do to limit the damage.
-First, try using these tools at the lowest possible temperatures (that still allow you to achieve the style you’re going for, of course).
-You’ll also want to use a heat protectant hair product every time you heat style your hair.
+First, try using these tools at the lowest possible temperatures (that still allows you to achieve the style you’re going for).
+You’ll also want to use a heat-protectant hair product whenever you heat-style your hair.
 These types of products can help minimize breakage caused by hot tools.
-It would help if you also tried to avoid coloring your hair as you’re waiting for it to regrow, as the chemicals can further weaken your hair.
-Keep your hair as strong as possible during this time by avoiding the dye!
+It would help if you also tried to avoid coloring your hair while waiting for it to regrow, as the chemicals can further weaken it.
+Keep your hair as strong as possible by avoiding the dye!

 3. Avoid tight up-dos

-On a similar note, tight up-do hairstyles can unnecessarily strain and pull on your scalp and hair.
+Similarly, fast up-do hairstyles can unnecessarily strain and pull on your scalp and hair.
 This will only exacerbate hair loss – specifically traction alopecia, a type of hair loss that mainly affects the hairline and is caused by repeatedly pulling on your hair.
 While an occasional high ponytail is fine, try other hairstyles in your rotation that don’t pull your hair.
-If you need to keep your hair out of your face, try using a loosely tied scarf as a headband, or putting your hair back in a low ponytail.
+If you need to keep your hair out of your face, try using a loosely tied scarf as a headband or putting your hair back in a low ponytail.

 4. Make sure you’re eating a balanced, protein-rich diet - essential for nutrition-related hair loss

 A diet lacking in protein has been linked to hair loss, so be sure to eat enough protein daily to support healthy hair – and your overall health!
-Eggs, fish, meat, lentils, and beans are a few of the foods you can include in your diet to ensure you’re eating adequate protein.
+Eggs, fish, meat, lentils, and beans are some foods you can include in your diet to ensure you’re eating adequate protein.

 5. Ensure you’re getting the right vitamins and minerals - best for postpartum, stress, and nutrition-related hair loss